How to Raise your own Meat Chickens

 Another thing to consider is that meat birds are major couch potatoes.
 If they can sit and be pampered, they will.
 Keep moving their feed and water around their pen.
 Make them get off their little feathered tushes and walk…even if it’s just to the feeder.
 This will also help avoid leg problems by giving them a little exercise.

 They’re pretty slow for chickens as well.
 You’ll have no problem catching them up if needed.
-Of course, this makes for a painfully slow trip if they escape their pen and you need to herd them back in.
+Of course, this makes for a painfully slow trip if they escape their pen and you must herd them back in.

 Preparing to Harvest

-At 6 weeks of age you want to start weighing your meat chickens to see if they are ready to be harvested.
-We harvest our Cornish Cross when they are approximately 7-8 pounds (during processing you could lose 1 -2 pounds of weight).
+At six (6) weeks of age, you want to start weighing your meat chickens to see if they are ready to be harvested.
+We harvest our Cornish Cross when they are approximately 7-8 pounds (during processing, you could lose 1 -2 pounds of weight).

 The easiest way I have found to weigh them is by using a hanging game scale.
-A canvas or light fabric tote bag is the perfect size to hold a chicken.
+A canvas or light fabric tote bag is the perfect size for a chicken.
 I throw the bag over their head and pick it up.
 These birds are quite hardy and can tolerate a little tussle in the bag without any problem.
-Pop the bag on the scale hook and you’re good to go.
+Pop the bag on the scale hook, and you’re good to go.

 Harvesting

-Harvesting, or processing, your meat chickens can take one or a few days depending on how many you are processing and if you choose to do them all at once.
+Harvesting or processing your meat chickens can take one or a few days, depending on how many you are processing and whether you choose to process them all at once.

 Enjoy the Rewards